aaronjridley/GITM/README.md

 # GITM
 This is the home of the Global Ionosphere/Thermosphere Model (GITM).
+Regular releases will start in 2023, with this first release.

 GITM has been developed in fortran-90.
 It has been tested with gfortran on linux and mac osx as well as ifort on NASA's Pleiades computer.